sharondrinkwaard/battleship-game/README.md

 ## notes
 from random import randint -- I saw this on a comment on a Github repo and started googling it to learn more about it. https://docs.python.org/3/library/random.html

+= Trying to hide the ships: there probably is an better way to do this with less code Tutor support was busy and I was running out of time so I had to be a bit creative I decided to create anoter game board so that I have 2.
+One for the player moves and one for the ships
+Every time I need to display the board without ships, I display the board of the player moves.
+Everytime The user gets it right and hits a ship, I place an $ on both of the boards so both boards keep track of what ships are being hit, while keeping the other ships hidden from the player.
 ## unsolved bugs
 - Sometimes the ship placement function places only three ships instead of 4.
 I haven't discovered why it's doing this yet.
 As it choses a random int between 1 and 4 within a for loop of range 4, it should place 4 ships at a random location each time the function is called.
 Maybe it prints 2 x's on the same locations